DJanota/git-Redux-19.7/README.md

 npm run build
 npm run analyze
 Deployment
 npm run build creates a build directory with a production build of your app.
-Set up your favourite HTTP server so that a visitor to your site is served index.html, and requests to static paths like /static/js/main.<hash>.js are served with the contents of the /static/js/main.<hash>.js file.
+Set up your favorite HTTP server so that a visitor to your site is served index.html, and requests to static paths like /static/js/main.<hash>.js are served with the contents of the /static/js/main.<hash>.js file.

 Static Server
 For environments using Node, the easiest way to handle this would be to install serve and let it handle the rest: